ismailhakkii/ismailhakkii/README.md

 - 🔭 I’m currently working on **Mobile app development with Flutter** and **Deep Lerning with Python**

 - 🌱 I’m currently learning **Advanced features of the Dart programming language, studying data structures and algorithms.
 Also, I am focusing on animations and transitions in Flutter to enhance the user interfaces of my applications.
-Also, I am learning AI, deep learning, machine learning and advanced python.**
+Also, I am learning AI, Deep Learning, Machine Learning and Advanced Python**

 - 🤝 I’m looking for help with **UI/UX design**

-- 📝 I regularly write articles on [https://medium.com/@ihakkikemikli](https://medium.com/@ihakkikemikli)

-- 💬 Ask me about **Mobile Development**
+- 💬 Ask me about **Mobile Development and Artifical Intelligence**

 - ⚡ Fun fact **My creativity peaks at midnight, absorbing information fast and letting it slip away just as quickly.**